Ronak083/Quarumify-API/README.md

 ## Database Structure

-Question: ID, Content, Date, User{UserId-foreign Key}, List of Answer{List of AnswerId's}.
+Question: ID, Content, Date, User{UserId-foreign Key}, List of Answer{List of AnswerId's}. <br>
 Many to One Table (QuestionID, AnswerID)
 One to One (QuestionID, UserID)

-Answer: ID, Content, Date, User{UserId-foreign Key}, List of Reply{List of ReplyID's}.
+Answer: ID, Content, Date, User{UserId-foreign Key}, List of Reply{List of ReplyID's}. <br>
 Many to One Table (AnswerID, ReplyID)
 One to One (AnswerID, UserID)

-Replies: ID, Content, Date, User{UserId-foreign Key}.
+Replies: ID, Content, Date, User{UserId-foreign Key}. <br>
 One to One (ReplyID, UserID)

-User: FirstName, LastName, Email, Password, Role, Bio.
+User: FirstName, LastName, Email, Password, Role, Bio. <br>

 ## Acsses Level
 api/auth/ - Pubic
 api/ADMIN/ - Admin